-A tribe called the Franks were in charge of Paris and the outer suburbs during the Reconquista period
+A tribe called the Franks was in charge of Paris and the outer suburbs during the Reconquista period

 Charles Martel was the legendary leader and king of the Franks during the Reconquista period

-Charles Martel was also nicknamed “Charles the Hammer” as his favourite weapons was a warhammer
+Charles Martel was also nicknamed “Charles the Hammer” as his favorite weapon was a Warhammer

-Charles Martel victory at Tours stopped Europe falling under Muslim rule
+Charles Martel’s victory at Tours stopped Europe from falling under Muslim rule